Copyright is a complex area of law. The best source is http://www.copyright.gov/. The following are some general guidelines that should be considered.

 Copyright Law Before 1978 - Prior to the Copyright Act of 1976, a work published with notice was copyrighted for 28 years and could be renewed for another 28 years, for a total of 56 years.
 When the new law went into effect in 1978, that copyright protection was extended to a total of 75 years (subsequently extended to 95 years) for all works currently covered by copyright.
 Prior to 1978, it was necessary to include notice of the claim of copyright on published copies, and to promptly register the work for protection.
 If a work was distributed (published) without a valid copyright notice (the symbol or the word "copyright", the date, and the name of the author), it became public domain upon publication.
 Under the pre 1978 law, there was no protection of an author's rights in a work until it was published, or registered as an unpublished work.
 "Published" means distributed to the public, not that a publishing company printed and distributed the work.

-me) has created is protected by copyright the minute it is written.
-The 1976
+you and me) has created is protected by copyright the minute it is written.

-Act also allowed the author of a work published after January 1, 1978
+The 1976 Act also allowed the author of a work published after January 1,

-without a valid notice to correct the error by registering the work within 5
+1978 without a valid notice to correct the error by registering the work

-years of publication.
-The Berne Convention Implementation Act of 1989 made
+within 5 years of publication.
+The Berne Convention Implementation Act of

-both notice and registration unnecessary for works first published after
+1989 made both notice and registration unnecessary for works first published

 copyright and is usually required to file suit in the courts.
 A copyright